noamKayzer/Obstetrics-Research-Project-/README.md

 Hyper-parameters optimized with Optuna library for the maximal value of one of 3 scoring matrices: ROC AUC, recall, F1 score.
 Plots generated: ROC, confusion matrices, shap values, tree visualization (for non-ensemble classifier)

-Few example figures from the projects: AUCs of the models, the 'fetus weight' U curve risk effect (which is reasonable- a very small or very big fetuses are correlated with a higher chance of surgery), and the interaction between the fetus weight and use of epidural analgesia (which experts found to be surprising).
+Few example figures from the projects:
+1) AUCs of the models
+2)
 ![Figure 2021-12-29 105122 (35)](https://user-images.githubusercontent.com/62498821/152750053-8987772c-6213-40db-a0ed-e8a50672f0e5.png)

+2) The 'fetus weight' U curve risk effect (which is reasonable- a very small or very big fetuses are correlated with a higher chance of surgery), and the interaction between the fetus weight and use of epidural analgesia (which experts found to be surprising).
+3)
 ![FETUS AND EPIDURAL](https://user-images.githubusercontent.com/62498821/152753501-fb3f57f2-4acb-47d8-9e4e-c0fee2d5de47.png)